intlify/vue-i18n-loader/.github/CONTRIBUTING.md

 ## Pull Request Guidelines

-- Checkout a topic branch from the `master` branch.
+- Checkout a topic branch from the `v1.x` branch.

 - It's OK to have multiple small commits as you work on the PR - we will let GitHub automatically squash it before merging.